 - Preparing signal data

-- Smoothing with Savitzky-Golay filter
+- Smoothing with the Savitzky-Golay filter

 - Source code listing